Red-Hat-SE-RTO/rhel-fleet-management/docs/edge-console-quarkus-coffeeshop.md

-# Quarkus CoffeeShop  demo on the Edge Management console  - WIP
+# Quarkus CoffeeShop  demo on the Edge Management console
 > Contributions are welcome current work in progress currently building.
 Deploy the Quarkus CoffeeShop demo on the Edge Management console using Ansible Automation Platform.